diddyjax19/NestIT-Phonestore/README.md

 * ### Color Scheme

 The color scheme chosen for the Nest Mart and Grocery site was based on the tones of the homepage hero background image.
-I was browsing for Nest site images that were light and bright.The background image I found has brightly coloured macaroons presented on a piece of decorated table cloth.
+I was browsing for NestIt store images that were light and bright.The background image I found has brightly coloured macaroons presented on a piece of decorated table cloth.
 I used the online service [Canva](https://www.canva.com/colors/color-wheel/) to build a color palette for the site based on the tones in this photo.

 ![Color Palette image](static/screenshot/color-palete.png)